Respite care for Toronto seniors

 - You know that your loved one is being cared for by someone with professional training and an understanding of professional techniques such as the Gentle Persuasive Approach.

 - You can learn things from the professional caregiver, sharing knowledge, and learning some simple care-giving techniques that will augment what you are doing on your own, and what you yourself know about your parent or loved one.

-Respite care is offered as a service of the Ontario Ministry of Health, and is available by contacting your local chapter of the CCAC.
-Your needs will be assessed by a representative of the CCAC, and all your options will be fully explained.
-The CCAC defines this type of stay separately from convalescent care, a service also offered by some residences.
+Respite care is offered as a service of the Ontario Ministry of Health, and is available by contacting your Local Health Integration Network.
+Your needs will be assessed by a LHIN representative, and all your options will be fully explained.
+The LHIN defines this type of stay separately from convalescent care, a service also offered by some residences.
 Learn more about convalescent care in Toronto.